“Giving people voice is not enough.

 Its listening to them that counts”

-- We prioritise this issue in our application process by asking organisations to explain specifically how they do this and what the young people they work with think of their charity.
+- We ask organisations interested in partnering with us to explain specifically what the young people they work with think of their charity.

-- In 2015 we conducted research with Keystone Accountability and some of our partners into how youth charities listen and respond to the young people they help.
+- In 2015 we conducted research with Keystone Accountability into how youth charities listen and respond to the young people they help.

-- In Summer 2016 we ran our first ever Feedback Fund to support practice in this area.
-Read the key lessons learned from these small grants here: Feedback Fund 2016 – key lessons
+- In Summer 2016 we piloted a small Feedback Fund to support practice in this area.
+Read about it here: Feedback Fund 2016 – key lessons

 - In Autumn 2016 we were involved in the first ever UK Feedback Summit to share practice across the charity sector.

-We ensure feedback practice is core to everything we fund.
-Read more about our approach in Jo Wells’ 2016 article for Trust and Foundation News.
+Read more about our approach in this 2016 article for Trust and Foundation News.

 Listening for Change

-After undertaking a listening exercise with the sector in late 2016, we collaborated with the Esmee Fairbairn Foundation to produce a report ‘Listening for Change – Two Sides of the Same Coin’ about the relationships between funders and social purpose organisations.
+In late 2016, we collaborated with the Esmee Fairbairn Foundation to produce a report ‘Listening for Change – Two Sides of the Same Coin’ about the relationships between funders and social purpose organisations.
+This asks fundamental questions about how funders and the voluntary sector needs to build relationships of trust and evolve the funding system for the benefit of all.
 To read the main body of the report please click here Listening for Change.
 To read the report as well as the many insightful responses of the survey respondents please click here Listening for Change – Full Report and annexes.
-See responses from funders and charities on our Storify.